Written By Rick de Groot

 Power BI App

-You can give a user access to a Power BI App.
-Users get a read-only experience with all items from the workspace that are included in the app.
+For a custom designed approach to sharing, consider using a Power BI App.
+This gives users a read-only view of selected workspace content.
 With the new app experience, you can even define multiple audiences within the same Power BI App.

 Pros